StarScape/droplet/notes.md

     - Prompt user for new project name when button clicked ✔️
     - Fix layout bug ✔️
   - Create/delete chapters ✔️
-  - Open correct file when going from chapter to editor
+  - Open correct file when going from chapter to editor ✔️
+  - Create chapters folder if doesn't already exist
+  - Chapter name autofill
+  - Sort projects by most recently modified
   - Ordered/unordered chapters w/ drag and drop
   - Cache project data on exit and reload on open
   - Project specific dictionaries